-DOCK - A floating or fixed structure used for the reception, securing and protection of boats or other watercraft as well as providing access to a boat or to a platform space for swimming, sitting, or other recreational uses of the Lake.
-(See separate definitions for dock, permanent and dock, seasonal, boat slip, platform).
+DOCK - Within the context of the Skaneateles Town Zoning Code - A dock is a linear structure used to connect a point on land to a point in a body of water.
+A dock may be used for the reception, securing and protection of boats or other watercraft as well as providing personal access to a boat or to floating objects (defined) for swimming, sitting, or other recreational uses of Skaneateles Lake.
+(See separate definitions for dock, permanent, dock;, dock, seasonal;, boat slip, floating object..